remnrem/luna-doc/docs/vignettes/soap-pops.md

 ```
   final epoch counts: ?:484 N1:10 N2:275 N3:84 R:68 W:163
 ```
-Based on the observed data, SOAP will effectively try to fill in the remaining, unstaged epchs: in this case, it appears to do quite a good job:
+Based on the observed data, SOAP will effectively try to fill in the remaining, unstaged epochs: in this case, it appears to do quite a good job:
 ```
 # full original